Surrey County Council

 Energy advice and financial support

 While at the Warm Welcome venue, residents will be able to get free, personalised energy and debt advice.
 We’re also able to help households join the Priority Services Register and we’re raising awareness of carbon monoxide safety at home.
+Through our smart meter promotion initiative, we aim to increase awareness and adoption of smart meters and share the benefits they can provide with residents.

 At-home support